2015 ALA Annual Conference

 Date: Saturday, June 27, Time: 4:00 - 5:30 PM.
 Location: Moscone Convention Center, 3014 - 3016 West

 What are common misconceptions about intellectual property among entrepreneurs?
 Two IP attorneys will discuss disputes and challenges startups are facing.
-Librarians and entrepreneurs will also get tips from experts on effective patent and trademark searching, learn about Patent and Trademark Resource Centers, and get introduced to best practices in library collaboration with the university commercialization office.
+Librarians and entrepreneurs will also get tips from experts on effective patent and trademark searching, learn about Patent and Trademark Resource Centers, and get introduced to best practices in integrating your library into the local innovation ecosystem, including building partnerships with local organizations and collaboration with the university commercialization office..
 Sponsored by the Business Reference and Services Section (BRASS) of RUSA.
 Register here.

 - Alex Feerst, Attorney, Durie Tangri LLP, Genevieve Rosloff, Attorney, Genevieve Rosloff, Esq. and Highway1 Incubat